RiS3-Lab/DICE-DMA-Emulation/README.md

 Besides this example, the filtered trace file contains more self-explanatory messages related to the DMA buffer size inference and data consumption through DMA input channels.

-We also provide the `runbatch.py` script to execute the whole unit test as described on the DICE paper.
+We also provide the [runbatch.py](DICE-Evaluation/ARM/Unit-Test/runbatch.py) script to execute the whole unit test as described on the DICE paper.
 This script might require several minutes or a few hours to complete.

 # DICE: Fuzzing real-world ARM Cortex-M firmware
 Fuzzing with DICE-P<sup>2</sup>IM follows the same [workflow](https://github.com/RiS3-Lab/p2im/blob/master/README.md#fuzzing) described for the P<sup>2</sup>IM framework.
-Therefore, the P<sup>2</sup>IM documentation is still relevant for the DICE-P<sup>2</sup>IM integration and you should check the it for further details.
+Therefore, the P<sup>2</sup>IM documentation is still relevant for the DICE-P<sup>2</sup>IM integration and you should check it for further details.
 Besides the similarities, we provide in this repository a set of slightly modified scripts in a specific directory structure to easily reproduce the experiments presented in our paper.

 To fuzz the real firmware follow these steps: